 Code Block Plugin

-The CodeBlockPlugin adds fenced code blocks with a non-editable header (language label + copy button), keyboard-driven indentation, Markdown input rules, and full color theming.
+The CodeBlockPlugin adds fenced code blocks with a non-editable header (language label + copy button), keyboard-driven indentation, auto-indent on Enter, bracket and quote pairing, Markdown input rules, and full color theming.

 import { CodeBlockPlugin } from '@notectl/core/plugins/code-block';